EU threatens fines against Poland over judiciary ruling | DW | 20.07.2021

 ''We will not hesitate to make use of our powers under the Treaties.'' the European Commission tweeted, announcing that a letter had been sent to Poland on the matter.

 "Poland needs to inform us about the measures foreseen to that effect by August 16, as requested by the court.
-Failing that, the Commission will request the European Court of Justice to impose a penalty payment on Poland," commission vice-president Vera Jourova said on Tuesday.
+Failing that, the Commission will request the European Court of Justice to impose a penalty payment on Poland," Vice President Vera Jourova said on Tuesday.

-Brussels and Warsaw have been at odds over the judiciary reform law that came into force in February last year, which was put forth by Poland's ruling Law and Justice (PiS) party.
+Brussels and Warsaw have been at odds over the judiciary reform law, which came into force in February 2020 and was put forth by Poland's ruling Law and Justice (PiS) party.
 Aside from the establishment of the "disciplinary chamber," the law also prevents judges from referring questions of law to the European Court of Justice.

 This week, Poland's Constitutional Court doubled down, issuing its own ruling saying that any interim measures from the EU court against Poland's judicial reforms were "not in line" with the Polish constitution.